 Many people are under the misimpression that if their neighbor's tree has fallen on or damaged their property then their neighbor is legally responsible.
 Generally, this is not the case because the neighbor was not aware that the tree or tree limb was in danger of falling.
 Unfortunately, they may not even be responsible for the removal of the tree from your property (which may cost even more than repairing the property damage).

 Unless that tree had shown earlier signs of decay, or a reasonable inspection would have shown that the tree or one of its limbs was not stable and in danger of falling, the neighbor is not responsible.
-Dead branches, discoloration, weathering leaves or branches that are barren of any leaves are objective outward evidence that there could be an issue with the health of the tree or the limbs of the tree.
-Under these circumstances, a homeowner would be responsible for that tree which falls onto their neighbor’s property.
+Dead branches, discoloration, weathering leaves, or branches that are barren of any leaves are objective outward evidence that there could be an issue with the health of the tree or the limbs of the tree.
+Under these circumstances, a homeowner would be responsible for that tree that falls onto their neighbor’s property.

 In terms of liability for personal injuries, the analysis is very similar.
-People injured or killed by fallen trees and branches are often unable to recover for their injuries and damages unless they can prove prior notice.
-The issue comes down to proving that the tree or limb were objectively and outwardly in poor condition such that the homeowner would have been on notice and they should have removed the dead limbs or tree before-hand.
+People injured or killed by fallen trees and branches are often unable to recover from their injuries and damages unless they can prove prior notice.
+The issue comes down to proving that the tree or limb was objectively and outwardly in poor condition such that the homeowner would have been on notice and they should have removed the dead limbs or tree beforehand.
 We advise you to inspect the trees on your property for signs of rot or breaks following the storm.
 If you see any or are unsure, we recommend hiring a qualified tree specialist to inspect and remove the affected trees or limbs.